AnCaste/BiPlotteR/README.md

 |      149      | virginica  |     6.2      |     3.4     |     5.4      |     2.3     |
 |      150      | virginica  |     5.9      |     3.0     |     5.1      |     1.8     |

-As you can see, the first column offers a number codification for the iris samples; more in general, the elements in the first column will appear as point annotations in the biplot when using the `Biplot 3D` and `Biplot 2D` functions.
-The second column is dedicated to a-priori information about your samples; in this particular case, iris species are reported.
+As you can see, the first column contains a numerical codification of the iris samples; the elements in the first column will appear as point annotations in the biplot when using the `Biplot 3D` and `Biplot 2D` functions.
+The second column is dedicated to a priori information about your samples; in the “iris” dtaset, iris species (i.e. setosa, versicolor, virginica) are reported.
 When using the `Biplot 3D` and `Biplot 2D` functions, points referred to samples that have the same value in the second column of the dataset (the name of the species in this case) will be displayed with the same color in the biplot.
-This might help you to interpret the PCA output in light to your a-priori information.
+This might help you to interpret the PCA output in light to your a priori information.
 As previously mentioned, features values are listed from the third column onwards.

 ## The functions in the BiPlotteR package: Biplot3D